How Hard Is Security+? Rated by Your Background (2026)

 | CISSP | Advanced | 20-30% | 3-6 months |

-Here's the bottom line: Security+ is challenging but absolutely achievable with proper preparation.
-It's designed to be passable by entry-level candidates, and tens of thousands of people earn this certification every year.
+No -- Security+ is challenging but absolutely achievable with proper preparation.
+It is designed to be passable by entry-level candidates, and tens of thousands of people earn this certification every year.

 The exam is difficult enough to be meaningful.
 Employers value Security+ precisely because it requires real knowledge and effort to earn.
 But it's not so difficult that it requires years of experience or advanced expertise.